 CREATE OR REPLACE PROCEDURE hr_admin_role_check AUTHID CURRENT_USER AS BEGIN IF (SYS_CONTEXT ('userenv','ip_address') BETWEEN '192.0.2.10' and '192.0.2.20' AND TO_CHAR (SYSDATE, 'HH24') BETWEEN 8 AND 17) THEN EXECUTE IMMEDIATE 'SET ROLE hr_admin'; END IF; END; /

-To automate database logins, you create a logon trigger to run a PL/SQL procedure that can validate a user who is attempting to log in to an application.
+You can automate database logins.
+To do so, you create a logon trigger to run a PL/SQL procedure that can validate a user who is attempting to log in to an application.
 When the user logs in, the trigger executes.
 Logon triggers can perform multiple actions, such as generating an alert if the user fails the validation, displaying error messages, and so on.

 CREATE OR REPLACE TRIGGER run_logon_trig AFTER LOGON ON DATABASE BEGIN sec_mgr.check_user_proc; END;